Student Research

 The options for completing this project include:

-- Participating in a group research project with a faculty adviser and 2-5 fellow students;
+• Participating in a group research project with a faculty advisor and 2-5 fellow students;

-- Or completing an individual research project under the direction of a faculty adviser.
+• Or completing an individual research project under the direction of a faculty advisor.

 ECE students will register during the Spring semester of their Junior year for their capstone design project.

 The Engineering Clinic Program registration will happen in February.
-Students will apply to the program and will be selected by faculty advisers assigned to each project.
+Students will apply to the program and will be selected by faculty advisors assigned to each project.

 Students who are not assigned to a Clinic team or who prefer to work on a different group or individual project will register for their projects in April of their junior year.

-All capstone design projects require one semester of planning and writing to fulfill CLEAR requirements as well as two semesters of working on the project under the direction of a faculty adviser.
+All capstone design projects require one semester of planning and writing to fulfill CLEAR requirements as well as two semesters of working on the project under the direction of a faculty advisor.

 More info on senior projects and capstone design